mmarkowski321/Bank/README.md

   - Making online transfers to other registered users.
 - **Transaction History**: Every transaction is recorded and displayed in the user's history.
 - **Error Handling**: The application provides appropriate feedback in case of invalid data or operations.

+## Cloud Infrastructure

+This application is hosted on **AWS Cloud** and utilizes the following services:
+- **EC2**: Virtual machine hosting the application with Docker and Nginx for serving content.
+- **RDS**: Managed PostgreSQL database for secure and scalable data storage.
+- **Route 53**: DNS management and domain routing.
+- **VPC**: Isolated network for secure communication between application components.
+- **Nginx**: Reverse proxy for handling HTTP/HTTPS traffic and load balancing.
+- **SSL Certificate**: The application is secured with an SSL certificate to ensure encrypted communication.

 ## Technologies and Libraries